folio-org/okapi/doc/guide.md

 Okapi does one more thing.
 It tries to locate a permission module (technically, any module that provides a _tenantPermissions interface), and makes a request to that module passing it all the permissionSets defined in the module descriptor.
-This is the mechnism by which the permissions go from the ModuleDescriptor into some permission module.
+This is the mechanism by which the permissions go from the ModuleDescriptor into some permission module.
 For all the gory details, see the reference section.